-- a.
-Tape will be placed on the door as the team enters the room to indicate that the room is in the process of being searched. - b.
+- a. $\frac{1}{2}$ of a chalked X will be marked on the door as the team enters the room to indicate that the room is in the process of being searched. - b.
 The team will search the room in a clock-wise direction. - c.
-When the room has been searched and cleared, the team will place a second piece of tape so that a large 'X' will indicate that the room has been cleared by the team. - d.
+When the room has been searched and cleared, the team will place a second mark with chalk so that a large 'X' will indicate that the room has been cleared by the team. - d.
 When an injured victim is located, transmit the location, number, and condition of the injured to the Command Post.
 Do not use the names of students or staff.
 Follow directions from the Command Post. - e.
 Record the exact location of damage and triage tally (I=immediate, D=delayed, DEAD=dead) on the map and report the information onto the Command Post. - 2.
 Bring the emergency containers to the evacuation site. - 3.
 Once the Police and Fire Departments have arrived, the search team coordinator will report their findings and assist first responders as needed. - 4.
 Keep the IC updated on the status of the team's effort and assist with the emergency as directed.